Molajo/Molajito/README.md

 Molajito is a template environment that empowers frontend developers with full control over rendered output, making it *as easy as possible* to move from HTML mock-ups to "render ready" views.

-* Escapes all data prior to injecting view with data
+* Handles `looping`
-* Handles row `looping`, injecting the view one row
+* Escapes data prior to injecting view with data

 ## Basic usage: